nnnaahhhlex/Spotify-Shuffle-Experiment/README.md

 # Spotify-Shuffle-Experiment
-I'm trying to determine if the shuffle feature used by Spotify is skew to favor popular artists.
+I'm trying to determine if the shuffle feature used by Spotify is skewed to favor popular artists.